strongjun15/Narrow-One-Scripts/README.md

 * **Chat Mod with Translation v1.1 :**
   * Modified Settings Medu's UI  just like other Menu's (Settigns, Shop, Squad, etc) in Narrow One
   * Modified shortcut keys (You can know translate others' messages and the message you are typing with just one shortcut key `\`)
+  * Added a dashboard icon (`@icon`) to the userscript metadata block for easier identification in Tampermonkey/Violentmonkey.
   * Fixed minor bugs

 ### Additional Licensing